20 Feb Inaction in Parenting Matters

 Although many assume it will, time does not heal all wounds as the saying goes and in alienation cases time is usually the biggest hurdle.
 Where alienation is or might be an issue, parents must act swiftly to put a stop to the alienating behaviour.

-Children have a legal right to a meaningful relationship with both their parents (it says so in the legislation!) and in making any Orders as to parenting arrangements, the Court must decide an outcome that serves the children’s best interests, with the meaningful relationship aspect being one of the two (2) primary considerations for the Court in all parenting matters.
+Children have a legal right to a meaningful relationship with both their parents (it says so in the legislation!) and in making any Orders as to parenting mediation, the Court must decide an outcome that serves the children’s best interests, with the meaningful relationship aspect being one of the two (2) primary considerations for the Court in all parenting matters.